 Very Large-Too sensitive of the opinions of others; vain; showy.
-Large-Ambitious of applause, and fond of being admired.
+Large-Ambitions of applause, and fond of being admired.
 Full-A due regard for popularity, but not too subservient.
 Moderate-Indifference to the observations of others; independent.
 Small-Want of politeness and affability; careless and rude.

-Approbation very large in the beautiful Miss C., (No. 16,) of Philadelphia, combined with every amiable sentiment, rendering her an universal favorite.
+Approbation very large in the beautiful Miss (No. 16,) on preceding page, combined with every amiable sentiment, rendering her an universal favorite.